t2-world/t2.world/t2-PROTOCOL-API.md

 **description**

-this method add a new passport with the given parameters.
+This method add a new passport NFT for sender(caller of this method). contains title, detail, and reputation.

-该方法创建一个创建者为方法调用者wallet address的新passport NFT. 包含title, detail, reputation 等信息.
+As the contract is called by T2World, the method need a sender(wallet address of creator) parameter. and need to verify that the calling address of this method is T2World. author can set the address of T2World to this contract.

 ### getPassports